Exclusives

 • Fundamental knowledge about Azure, version control, Agile software development, and core software development principles.
 It would be helpful to have experience in an organization that delivers software.

-• Exam Titles: Developing Solutions for Microsoft Azure and Designing and Implementing Microsoft DevOps Solutions
+• Titles: Developing Solutions for Microsoft Azure and Designing and Implementing Microsoft DevOps Solutions

 • Passing Score: 700 out of 1000